aljnmusic/Pizzahaus_Ordering_Website-Database/README.md

 # 🍕 Pizza Haus Ordering Website

-**A full-stack web application for ordering pizzas and menu items, developed as part of a Database Management course project.**
+**A full-stack web application for ordering pizzas and menu items, developed as part of a Database Management subject project.**

-This project was developed by a group of students for our **Database Management** subject.
-While the entire team contributed ideas and efforts, **I was primarily responsible for the coding** and implementation of the back-end logic, front-end integration, and database setup.
+This project was developed as part of our Database Management subject, with contributions from all team members.
+My main focus was on coding and implementing the back-end logic, integrating the front-end, and setting up the database.

 ***